An A-Z Travel Guide to Auckland on $10 or less .....

 Auckland For Kids - Not everything on Auckland For Kids fits the under $10 category but it lists indoor and outdoor playgrounds, skate parks, ice cream shops, and has a 'What's On' section.

-Auckland Symphony Orchestra free family concerts are usually held in May and November each year - see Auckland Symphony Orchestra for a schedule of free (donations appreciated) and charged concerts.
+Auckland Symphony Orchestra free family concerts are held during the year - see Facebook and Auckland Symphony Orchestra for a schedule of free (donations appreciated) and charged concerts.
 Many thanks to the Symphony for the music - our short amateur video of ABBA's Mamma Mia performed at a 2010 concert.

 There are always free events on the schedule at the Auckland Writers Festival.
 Visit the website for full festival details or look out for a programme in libraries and around town.